 It may not always be warm enough to strip off in low season, but you can still visit some of Mallorca’s beaches where you can take in the sea air and invigorate your senses.

 With this in mind, we have chosen three beaches, one on sand, the others promenade walks still allowing for a good brisk ramble.

 Each offers the opportunity of refreshments at the end or along the way and doesn´t involve taking your clothes off!

 Platja d’es Trenc

 A car is essential for this walk.
 About a 40 minute drive east from Palma, this is probably the most famous beach on Mallorca.
 With very little development in this part of the island, this beach is completely unspoiled offering endless skies and a white, caster sugar soft sand.

 If you are staying in Palma, you don´t need a car for these next two.

 Port de Sóller

-You can reach Port de Soller by taking either the 211 bus from Placa Espanya in Palma, or the old electric train to Sóller and then the tram down to the Port (please note: the train is out of service for maintenance in January each year).
+You can reach Port de Soller by taking either the 211 bus from Placa Espanya in Palma, or the century old electric train to Sóller and then the tram down to the Port (please note: the train is out of service for maintenance in January each year).